ATL64/tokay-gecko-bad-luck-analysis/README.md

 In order to answer this question, I decided to go on a quest of writing down the counts every time I could.
 I built the data set you can find in the csv file.
 It contains date/time (I started to record this half way through), the call counts, and whether the gecko was in my house or outside.

+Then I proceeded to do a short statistical analysis, and calculate the probability of "7" under different assumptions of the underlying distributions.

 # Conclusions